PacificBiosciences/pb-metagenomics-tools/docs/Tutorial-Taxonomic-Functional-Profiling-Protein.md

 MEGAN6 community edition should be downloaded from the [MEGAN download page](https://software-ab.informatik.uni-tuebingen.de/download/megan6/welcome.html).
 The `sam2rma` binary is required for this pipeline.
 The `sam2rma` binary should be present in the `tools` bin distributed with MEGAN. **The full path to `sam2rma` must be specified in `config.yaml`.**

 The newest MEGAN mapping file for NCBI-nr accessions should also be downloaded from the [MEGAN download page](https://software-ab.informatik.uni-tuebingen.de/download/megan6/welcome.html).
 It must be unpacked to use it.
-The current file is ~7GB. **The full path to the unpacked database file (ending with `.db`) must be specified in `config.yaml`.**
+The current unpacked file is ~7GB. **The full path to the unpacked database file (ending with `.db`) must be specified in `config.yaml`.**

 ## Download and index the NCBI-nr database

 The NCBI-nr protein database is available at: ftp://ftp.ncbi.nlm.nih.gov/blast/db/FASTA/nr.gz*

-The gzipped database is ~80GB in size.
+The gzipped database (`nr.gz`) is ~80GB in size.

 The database must be indexed with DIAMOND prior to running the pipeline.
 This can be accomplished using the following command:
 `diamond makedb --in nr.gz --db diamond_nr_db --threads 24`.

 This command will result in a `diamond_nr_db.dmnd` file that is ~150GB. **The full path to the `diamond_nr_db.dmnd` file must be specified in `config.yaml`.**

+You can always use a customized protein database, for example a subset of the NCBI nr database.

 [Back to top](#TOP)